 The above image shows the Lever Frame containing Front-Clasp Levers with Lever Plates (Descriptions) and are of various colours, for instance, red for Home and Starter Upper-Quadrant Semaphore Signals; yellow for Distant Upper-Quadrant Semaphore Signals; various dark colours such as black for Points and Point-Locks and white for ‘Spares’.
 Round disc Point-Indicators are on the block shelf above the Levers as Points have to be ‘Fitting-Up’ properly before they can be securely locked with the Locking System Lever (Lock-Bar).
 Once the Points are locked, a Signal can be Cleared, usually the Home Signal.
 As a safety precaution, if the Points are not Locked, the Signal cannot be Cleared, as the vibration and weight of the train passing over the Points at speed could move them.
 In other words, a Signal cannot be pulled to the Off Position unless the Points appertaining to the Movement concerned are pulled over and ‘Fitting-Up’ in the Reverse Position first.
 Therefore, generally, a Signal in the Off Position proves to the Signalman that the Points are set correctly with the Signal Detector Slide having been pushed fully home.
 Any persistent faults affecting operation would normally be reported to the Locking Linesman.

-The Absolute Block System is still in use on some main lines and branch lines in the UK.
+The Absolute Block System, with signal boxes as per described above, is still in use on some main lines and branch lines in the UK.
 An example of modern day usage of the Absolute Block System with Mechanical and Electronic Signalling using Signal Boxes such as those pictured above are the main lines in Cornwall where a mixture of Lower-Quadrant Semaphore Signals (originally introduced by the old Great Western Railway as opposed to Upper-Quadrants in most other parts of the UK including the Signal Boxes imaged above) are still used along with Multi-Aspect Colour Light Signals dealing with, amongst other Movements, Express Passenger Trains such as Virgin Cross-Country and First Great Western.
+Other examples on main lines are in Wales and in North Yorkshire.
 A modern day example nearer to home would be the main line from Sheffield to Lincoln Central.
 On leaving Sheffield Midland (the current station), trains pass over the Nunnery Main Line Junction controlled by Sheffield Power Signal Box and then they are passed to Mechanical Signal Boxes operated from a traditional Lever Frame and which still exist to this day at Woodhouse Junction (still controlling some traditional Semaphore Signals); Kiveton Park Station; Worksop East; Retford Thrumpton; West Burton; Gainsboro’ Trent Junction; Stow Park; Lincoln High Street (responsible for Lincoln Central Station and operating the main town level crossing).
 With the stated exception all have operational duties concerning Colour-Light Signals rather than traditional Semaphore.
 My father started his railway signalling career on this line and also operated other Great Central Signal Boxes and Midland Mainline Signal Boxes on other lines further dealing with the responsibility of passenger traffic.
 When I accompanied him and his colleagues it was, of course, simply known as ‘British Rail’.

 However, most signalling is now controlled from large city station ‘Power Signal Boxes’ or ‘Signalling Centres’ which cover many miles of Track (now thankfully Long-Welded for passenger comfort) and embracing computer technology.
 Nevertheless, most of the principles are still the same and although rail passengers may not realise when travelling, the ultimate responsibility for safety lies with the Signalman as well as the Driver, as it is the Signaller who Clears the Path, Obtains Clearance and Sets the Route by securing correct Signals and ensuring Cross-Over Points are placed in their proper position together with overall control of the progress of the train which is constantly monitored by the Signaller with Track-Circuit Diagrams throughout its journey.